luukverberkt/ASD-DT/assesment-criteria.md

 ### Code Kata
 The student has picked a kata and exercised it multiple times to hone her skill.

+### Pair Programming
+The student has participated in multiple pair programming sessions.

 ## Algorithms, Programming languages & Paradigms

 ## Software Architecture